jmike/macos-dev-setup/install-mysql.md

 Please note: The latest versions of the MySQL installer install the preference pane automatically.
 Check if you already have the preference pane installed.
 Go to _System Preferences_ and look for a _MySQL_ icon.

+1. Go to `System Preferences > MySQL`;
+2. Uncheck the `Automatically Start MySQL Server on Startup` option.

 #### Reset your password

-1. Open the _MySQL preference pane_;
+1. Go to `System Preferences > MySQL`;
-2. Start the MySQL server;
+2. Make sure the MySQL server is running.
+If not, start the server;
-3. Run the following in a terminal;
+3. Run the following command in a terminal;

   ```bash
   mysql --user root --password